celeste-echeverria/twitter-frontend-challenge/README.md

 The "user" object is used in many places, like Header, CommentPage, etc.

-In all these places, we fetch the user from the Backend with service.me().
+In all these places, we fetch the user from the Backend with service.useMe().

 If you haven't move this to a cache query provider, do it so this info is cached by the backend